zchking/docs/pages/katalon-studio/tutorials/data_driven_testing.md

 ![Katalon Test case](../../images/katalon-studio/tutorials/data_driven_testing/2.-Katalon-test-case.png)

-You can see that the input values for username and password are hard-coded as what you typed during the recording (in this case it’s “admin”/”abc123”).
+You can see that the input values for username and password are hard-coded as what you typed during the recording (in this case it's "admin"/"abc123").
 In order to run this script multiple times using different accounts, you need to parameterize these values.

 2\.
-Switch to the _Variables_ tab of the test case and create two variables named ‘demo\_usn’ and ‘demo\_pwd’.
+Switch to the _Variables_ tab of the test case and create two variables named 'demo\_usn' and 'demo\_pwd'.
 Pass in the default values as follows:

 ![Katalon Variables tab of the test case](../../images/katalon-studio/tutorials/data_driven_testing/3.-Katalon-Variables.png)